CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation/dataset_instance.rst

           ├── GraphSAEG    # saved model and evaluation results └── xGCN

+You can find some detailed data processing and model running examples in the Running Examples section.
+In our examples, we'll follow the above directory structure.

 info.yaml
 ------------------

 ``info.yaml`` contains some basic information such as "graph type" and "number of nodes".
-For homogenous graphs, the contents should include:
+For homogenous graphs (e.g. social networks), the contents should include:

 .. code:: yaml